Sport in Scotland: Blood sports

 All forms of animal fighting e.g. cock fighting, dog fighting, badger baiting etc. are banned, and have been for a long time.
 Fox hunting and hare coursing have been banned much more recently, and the former has never had a major presence in Scotland.

 Folk sports

 Aside from the Highland Games, a few localities have preserved traditional sports from before the standardisation of games.
 These include the ba games of Jedburgh and Kirkwall, and various forms of folk shinty, known as 'knotty' or 'hummie', which use improvised materials.

 Multisport events

 Highland games

 The Highland Games are a distinctive feature of the national sporting culture.
 There are numerous annual games hosted in the Highlands including Braemar and Dunoon.
 They are also popular in various parts of the world, where large numbers of Scottish emigrants have settled.

 Events at the Highland Games often test physical strength, such as the weight over the bar and sheaf toss, and novelty events of recent origin such as haggis hurling.

 Commonwealth Games

+Scotland is one of only six countries to have competed in every Commonwealth Games since the first Empire Games in 1930.

+Scotland has hosted the Commonwealth Games three times, Edinburgh in 1970 and 1986, and Glasgow in 2014.
+The inaugural Commonwealth Youth Games were held in Edinburgh in 2000.
+259 athletes and 166 officials were sent from Scotland to the 2022 Commonwealth Games in Birmingham, England, where Scotland won a total of 51 medals (13 Gold, 11 Silver and 27 Bronze).